Grandmaster (2012 film): Plot

 Chandrashekhar understands that there is a mastermind behind Victor Rosetti and decides to play a 'queen's gambit' in his own words.
 Chandrasekhar finally manages to corner Victor on the rooftop of a theater, and Victor commits suicide by falling off the rooftop to the pavement.
-Then, Chandrasekhar questions Dr. Jacob and says that he has evidence that he is the killer of the three women, in a ploy to mislead the real killer.
-He has his men protect his daughter but lets his wife into the school where the play was held.
-The real murderer comes in, attempting to strangle Deepthi with a red scarf.
-Fortunately, Chandrasekhar stops him and then finally corners the real murderer on the stage.
-The murderer turns out to be none other than Mark himself, who is then revealed by Chandrasekhar to be Paul Mathew's younger brother, his real name being Roshan Mathew.
+Then, Chandrasekhar questions Dr. Jacob and says that he has evidence that he is the killer of the three women and takes him to custody.
+Dakshayani goes missing and Deepthi goes back to the school to find her.
+The real serial killer arrives and tries to strangle Deepthi with a red scarf.
+Fortunately, Chandrasekhar stops him and then finally corners him on the stage.
+The killer turns out to be none other than Mark himself, who is then revealed by Chandrasekhar to be Paul's younger brother Roshan Mathew.
+He reveals that he framed Dr. Jacob to mislead Mark and shifted Dakshayani with his colleague Rasheed's help to bring Deepthi alone to Mark.

 Mark confesses that he has held a grudge against the women for his brother's death, which Chandrasekhar had already known.
-Then, Mark also confessed that, disguised as a priest, he manipulated Victor, a schizophrenic patient, into believing that he had committed the murders himself.
+Then, Mark also confessed that, disguised as a priest named Father Alexander, he manipulated Victor, who was a schizophrenic patient, into believing that he had committed the murders himself.
 He had planned for Victor to commit the final murder on Deepthi during the play, but attempted to use the scenery of the fight between Chandrasekhar and Victor to complete his plan.
-In a last-minute attempt to avenge his brother, Mark tries to jump from the stage to murder Deepthi with a dagger, but is shot to death by Chandrasekhar, thus saving Deepthi's life.
-The film then ends with Chandrasekhar and Deepthi, along with their daughter, finally together again in their house.
+In a last-minute attempt to avenge Paul's death, Mark tries to jump from the stage to murder Deepthi with a dagger, but Chandrasekhar kills him with his gun and saves Deepthi.

+The film then ends with Chandrasekhar and Deepthi, along with Dakshayani, finally together again in their house.